 - Member of The American Society of Legal Advocates, which selects less than 1.5% of lawyers nationwide for membership

-- Sybil volunteers as a CASA (court appointed special advocate for children), advocating for the best interests of abused or neglected children who have been removed from their homes.
+- Sybil served as a CASA (court appointed special advocate for children), advocating for the best interests of abused or neglected children who have been removed from their homes.

-- Sybil is a member of the Cathedral Church of the Advent, which she attends with her husband and their five children.
+- Sybil is a member of the St. Mary’s Church on the Highlands, which she attends with her husband, George and their five children.